alexsheptukha/terraform-azure-assignment/README.md

         - Click "Review deployments" in the workflow run.
         - Select the environment (`dev` or `qa`) and click "Approve and deploy".
      3. `Terraform Apply` executes and deploys the resources.

+Deploying on push is disabled for security reasons.

 ## Security & Best Practices
 - **Credentials**: Stored in GitHub Secrets (`AZURE_CREDENTIALS`, `*_TFSTATE_STORAGE_*`).